-Unsurprisingly, hairless breeds such as the Chinese Crested and the Xoloitzcuintli are at the greatest risk for sunburn.
-With limited or no fur to act a barrier of protection against the sun, they can suffer the same burns people do when they go outside without sun protection.
+Unsurprisingly, hairless breeds like the Chinese Crested and the Xoloitzcuintli are at an even greater risk for sunburn.
+With limited to no fur as a barrier against the sun, they can suffer the same burns that people do when they go outside without sun protection.

 Having fur doesn’t guarantee sun protection, however.
 You know how a white t-shirt only provides SPF coverage of about 7?
 The same goes for white fur.

-Dogs with white fur have very fair skin under it that is susceptible to burns from UV rays.
+Dogs with white fur have very fair skin under it that can be susceptible to burns from UV rays.

 What about dogs with thick, dark coats?
 Even dogs that fall in this category have parts of their body that are at risk for sunburns.
 Areas where their fur is thinner, such as the stomach or ears, or even their nose or pads of their feet can become burnt with prolonged sun exposure.

-If your dog does get sunburn, you can use the same treatments as you do on yourself, such as taking an oatmeal bath and applying cooling aloe vera gel.
+If your dog does get a sunburn, you can use the same treatments as you do on yourself, such as taking an oatmeal bath and applying cooling aloe vera gel.
 Just remember to keep an eye on your pup to ensure they don’t lick off the product.
-If your dog does not seem to be feeling or looking better in a few days, contact your veterinarian.
+If, after a few days, your dog does not seem to be feeling or looking better, contact your veterinarian.